TheFifthRider/simply-roleplaying-webapp/docs/basics/downtime.md

 <br/>

-## Creating a Background
+## Creating or Leveling Up a Background

-A character can spend downtime to reflect on their past experiences and form a background out of them.
-More details on building a background can be found in [Building a Background (Skills and Backgrounds)](/character/skills#building-a-background)
+A character can spend downtime to reflect on their past experiences and form backgrounds out of them or level up existing backgrounds.
+More details on building and leveling up a background can be found in [Building a Background (Skills and Backgrounds)](/character/skills#building-a-background) and [Leveling Up Backgrounds (Skills and Backgrounds)](/character/skills#Leveling Up Backgrounds).

 <br/>